w3c/web-roadmaps/README.md

 The `gh-pages` branch is the branch published on [`https://w3c.github.io/web-roadmaps/`](https://w3c.github.io/web-roadmaps/).

+## Generate content locally

 If you would like to visualize the contents of a roadmap locally as it would appear on the published version, you will need to:

 1. Create a [W3C account](https://www.w3.org/accounts/request) and a [W3C API key](https://www.w3.org/users/myprofile/apikeys) if not already done.
 2. Create a `config.json` file in the root of the repository that contains a `w3cApiKey` property with a valid W3C API key.
 3. Run `npm run all` to update information and implementation data.
 This should generate `specs/tr.json` and `specs/impl.json` files.
 It should also validate the data files, the generated files and the HTML files.
+Last but not least, it should generate static versions of the roadmap pages in an `.out` folder.
 Note you'll need Node.js v8.0.0 or above and you'll need to run `npm install` first.
+4. Browse the contents of the `.out` folder on your favorite Web browser (opening the file works fine, no need to serve the file over HTTP).

+The `npm run all` script can take some time.
+If you want to have a more interactive way to browse updates you're making to files, you may follow these instructions instead:

+1. Create a [W3C account](https://www.w3.org/accounts/request) and a [W3C API key](https://www.w3.org/users/myprofile/apikeys) if not already done.
+2. Create a `config.json` file in the root of the repository that contains a `w3cApiKey` property with a valid W3C API key.
+3. Run `npm run generate-info` to update information and implementation data.
+This should generate `specs/tr.json` and `specs/impl.json` files.
+This step needs to be run again whenever you make changes to information in the `data` folder.
-4. Serve the root folder of the repository over HTTP (any HTTP server should work).
-In particular, opening the file directly with your Web browser will not work because the JavaScript code needs to send cross origin requests, which are not supported for `file://` URLs.
+4. Serve the root folder over HTTP (any simple HTTP server should work), and browse the roadmap files over HTTP in your favorite Web browser.
+Refresh the content whenever you've made changes to the HTML, JS, or data files.

 ## Translating a roadmap